isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>4 cloves garlic, sliced
 <br>½ tsp. <i>belacan</i> (fermented shrimp paste)
 <br>a bit of granulated sugar
-<br>15 red chillies, thinly sliced (dried chillies can also be used)
+<br>15 red chillies, thinly sliced.
+Dried chillies can also be used.
+(Toffa: Deseed a few of the chillies, depending on how spicy you want the dish to be.)
 <br>4 tofu, sliced
 <br>salt
 <br>a bit of tamarind